 R2HC invests in supporting grantees to plan, deliver, monitor and evaluate research impact and uptake.
 This is in support of our mission to increase the use of evidence in humanitarian health response and put evidence on what works in the hands of those who can use it.
 Grantees have access to 1:1 support, Research Impact workshops and tools, templates and events designed to inspire and support them to engage stakeholders in research.
-More resources are in development including case studies.

 Research Impact Manager: Advice, mentoring and 1:1 support.